hmcheung/hmcheung.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+Book chapter:
+1. J.-E. Chu*, & <b>Cheung, H. M.</b>: Extratropical Transition of Tropical Cyclones in a Changing Climate.
+Advances in Hurricane Risk in a Changing Climate, Springer, Cham.
+(Accepted)

 In review:
 1. <b>Cheung, H. M.</b>, & Chu, J. E.* (2024).
 Discernability of the Vertical Vortex Structure of Pre-existing Disturbances and Their Implication for Tropical Cyclone Formation.
 Submitted to  _npj Climate and Atmospheric Science_.